Sports Betting in Hawaii: Latest Legalization News

 Gambling addiction rates and treatment in Hawaii

-HB 1308’s introduction of legalized sports betting would also bring about funding for addiction treatment programs, by allocating a percentage of revenues.
-But the fact Hawaii does not currently have any funding for gambling addiction programs is a cause for concern.
+HB 1308’s introduction of legalized sports betting would have also brought about funding for addiction treatment programs, by allocating a percentage of gambling tax revenues.

 In 2022, the NCPG estimated that 24,000 people in the islands struggle with compulsive gambling.
 In 2021, NCPG received more than 2,000 calls for help from Hawaii residents seeking treatment for gambling addiction.